Chester County Domestic Violence Victim Lawyer

 If you are divorcing a spouse because of abuse and you were not employed, you are still entitled to assets from the marriage, such as the house, personal property, child custody, bank accounts, retirement accounts, and stocks.
 Don’t let anything hold you back from leaving an abusive situation.
 With the right plan and lawyer by your side, the transition will go a lot smoother.

-Getting out of an Abusive Marriage
+Getting Out of an Abusive Marriage in Chester County

 After you have removed yourself from the situation, it is important to file a restraining order against your abuser, called a Protection from Abuse Order (PFA) in Pennsylvania.
 This is a civil court action that warns the person named not to contact you or risk further charges, including contempt of court and criminal charges.